tanbro/redis_func_cache/README.md

 Notice what is in `{...}`: the [Redis][] cluster will determine which node to use by the `{...}` pattern rather than the entire key string.

+Therefore, all cached results for the same cache instance will be stored in the same node, irrespective of the functions involved.

 Policies that support cluster are:

 - [`FifoClusterPolicy`][]